alright21/alright21.github.io/content/blog/mobile_flutter.md

 that the researchers from [nviso](https://www.nviso.eu/) suggest in their articles (Android[1] and iOS[2]) and article.
 They have full credit over this, I will add some comments on what was not immediately clear to me:)

 ## Android
 The general solution for Android applications is to tinker with `iptables`.
 As a result, all the traffic will be forwarded based on the rules we set.
 If we add a forwarding rule to our proxy, it's game over :) But, how can we do it?
-The solution we found is Proxydroid!
+The solution we found is ProxyDroid!

-Proxydroid is an Android application that requires root privileges and modifies the IP routes in order to forward all the traffic to our desired IP address.
+ProxyDroid is an Android application that requires root privileges and modifies the IP routes in order to forward all the traffic to our desired IP address.

 We can download Proxydroid from the Play Store.
 Remember that we need to have a rooted device to be able to run it.

 Here is the complete procedure to set up our proxying rules:
 1. download the application from the Play Store (`org.proxydroid`) and install it
 2. open the application and modify the parameters as shown in the Figure below.
 Add your laptop/PC IP address, and an available port (e.g. `8087`), and set the Proxy type to HTTP